 Risk Factors

-• Family History: Women with immediate family members (mother, sister, or daughter) who have had ovarian cancer have an increased risk of developing the disease.
-The risk can originate from the mother's or father's side of the family.
-If you have a family history of cancer, genetic testing can help determine your risk.
+- Family History: Women with immediate family members or close relatives who have had ovarian cancer have an increased risk of developing the disease.
+The risk can originate from the mother’s (maternal) or father’s (paternal) side of the family.
+If you have a family history of ovarian cancer, genetic testing can help determine your risk.

-• Hormone Use: Women who use estrogen-only hormone therapy after menopause have a higher risk of ovarian cancer.
+- Hormone Use: Women who use estrogen-only hormone replacement therapy (HRT) after menopause have a higher risk of ovarian cancer.

 Symptoms